Khushi1283/Trident-Entertainments/README.md

 # Trident-Entertainment
 Prototype website for Trident Entertainment

-This repository contains the HTML, CSS, and JavaScript code for a prototype website developed during an internship at Trident Entertainments.
+This repository contains the HTML, Tailwind CSS, and JavaScript code for a prototype website developed during an internship at Trident Entertainments.
 The website aims to provide an overview of the company, its services, and client portfolio.

 Key features:
 Homepage showcasing the company's brand and mission